Anchorage School Board

 After graduation, she returned to Anchorage and received her teacher certification from UAA/ACC.
 She began her ASD teaching career in 1982.
 Tam subsequently earned her Masters of Arts in Teaching from the School for International Training in 1992.
 She taught French, Social Studies and a School Business Partnership class during her 22 years as an educator with assignments at Dimond High, Mears Junior High, the SEARCH program, Gruening Middle School and Central Middle School of Science.
 After she retired from the classroom in 2004, she and her husband spent a year "road-schooling" their three children on a North American driving tour.
 All of their children graduated from East High School.

 Tam served as the executive director of the Anchorage School Business Partnership program from 2006-2012.
 She was also previously an adjunct professor at UAA in the MAT program, training World Language teaching interns.
 Tam served on the Municipal School Budget Advisory Commission for five years and has been involved in many community organizations including Anchorage East Rotary and the Alaska World Affairs Council.
 She has been married to Hans Gisler for 35 years.
 She is an avid traveler and photographer, has visited more than 70 countries, speaks several languages and has taught English in Africa and Asia.

-Seat A through April 2016, first term
+Seat A through April 2019, second term

 Phone: 907-742-1101 ext.
 7